-Students meeting the minimum interval GPA of their program standards at the end of the term will be in a SAP Met status and will have satisfied the Financial Aid Standards of Satisfactory Academic Progress.
-Students in SAP Met status may participate in all financial aid programs provided they meet all other eligibility criteria, subject to the availability of funds.
+Individuals who achieve the minimum interval GPA, as defined by their program standards, by the term's end will attain SAP Met status.
+This status indicates that they have satisfied the Financial Aid Standards of Satisfactory Academic Progress.
+Students in SAP Met status are eligible to participate in all financial aid programs, provided they meet all other eligibility criteria and are subject to fund availability.